 Since late 1998, the IT Division has worked with local community colleges throughout the Bay Area to employ, train, and mentor student interns.
-Through the User Support Internship program, many students have gained valuable, real-world IT skills and experience at Berkeley Lab and moved forward to gain employment in technical roles at external companies.
+Through the Support Services Internship program, many students have gained valuable, real-world IT skills and experience at Berkeley Lab and moved forward to gain employment in technical roles at external companies.
 Other students who complete the program have stayed on to develop long, distinguished careers at the Lab.
-Jimmy Mai, a Computer Systems Engineer 2 with a broad array of diverse talents, is one of many such success stories fostered through the internship program.
+Jimmy Mai, a Computer Systems Engineer with a broad array of diverse talents, is one of many such success stories fostered through the internship program.

 When did your journey at the Lab begin and what is your background?